websteralycia/basketball_analytics/03_nba/metrics_layer/README.md

 # NBA Metrics Layer

-The metric code the NBA charts are built on, with its tests and two runnable tours. **Source-agnostic**: it works the same whether the numbers came from `hoopR`, a CSV someone handed you, or a fixture.
+The metric code the NBA charts are built on, with its tests and two runnable tours. **Source-agnostic**, it works the same whether the numbers came from `hoopR`, a CSV someone handed you, or a fixture.

 ## Start here if you have a CSV